Skip to content

 Pre-requisite: 141.514 Engineering Mathematics 1, 523.526 Electrical Principles, 523.527 Electronic Principles

-The aim is to enable students to develop an understanding of the concepts and applications of power electronics including basic converter types and applications involving small scale renewable energy systems.
+The aim is to?enable students to develop an understanding of the concepts and applications of power electronics including basic converter types and applications involving small scale renewable energy systems.

 The learning outcomes on successful completion of this course are the student should be able to:

-• Apply applications of power electronics, power conversion and switching systems.
+• Describe power conversion systems.

 Level 7